 Residential small debris fires related to property maintenance should only include DRY tree branches, and woody yard debris.
-The permit is for one fire under 10'x10'x6'.
+The self-issued permit is for one fire under 10'x10'x6'.
 This is a single-day event that needs to be completely out before nightfall, with a free permit from the local county agency or the fire marshal.
 Instead of creating air pollution, choose to chip, compost, or recycle.

 Did you clear trees from the property?
 Or have more than one pile of debris?
 Slash piles larger than 10ft x 10ft x 6ft, multi-day burning, or land clearing, require a site-specific permit from the county, SWCAA, or Department of Natural Resources (DNR), depending on location and any forest practices designation.

 will contain under 20% moisture content when tested with a moisture

 Tip: Bark is naturally fire retardant and can have bite.
 Leave it out of the fire to ensure the cleanest burn possible.
 When the wood is split and seasoned properly, the bark should fall off naturally.

-Nothing.
 The key is dry debris and oxygen.
 Propane burners, fans, and leaf blowers help add oxygen into the fire creating better combustion and less pollution.
-If the debris is wet or green, cover it from rainfall until the branches are free of leaves and dry enough to break clean.
+If the yard debris is wet or green, cover it from rainfall until the branches are free of leaves and dry enough to break clean.

 In addition to the fire risk and noise complaints, fireworks cause extensive air pollution in a short amount of time.
 Fireworks leave metal particles, dangerous toxins, micro-litter, and harmful chemicals behind.
 The smoke can remain in the air for hours or days.
 Some of the toxins never fully decompose or disintegrate.